Embedded Finite Models Beyond Restricted Quantifier Collapse: Definitions and prior results

+\begin{theorem} \cite{baldben} In every NIP theory, there is a model containing an infinite set $I$ such that for every $\isoinv$ $L_V$ formula $\phi$, there is a $1$-RQ formula $\phi'$ such that $\phi$ and $\phi'$ are equivalent, over embedded finite structures in the model where the domain of the $V$ structure lies within $I$. \end{theorem} The result in \cite{baldben} is stated a bit differently: we explain how to bridge the gap between them in the appendix.

-$\exists$ $1$-RQC limits what can be expressed by a sentence in $L_V$ whose truth value depends only on the isomorphism type of the $V$ structure -- we call these \emph{isomorphism-invariant $L_V$ sentences} for short.
-By shrinking the infinite set to be a set of indiscernibles for the model, we can replace all $L$-formulas by a linear order representing the order on indiscernibles.
+This result limits what can be expressed by a sentence in $L_V$ whose truth value depends only on the isomorphism type of the $V$ structure.
+Isomorphism invariance allows us to assume that the embedded finite structure is based on a set of indiscernibles for the model, and on such a set we can replace all $L$-formulas by a linear order representing the order on indiscernibles.
 From this we can see that $\exists$ $1$-RQC implies that isomorphism-invariant sentences are expressible in \emph{order-invariant first-order logic}.
 Syntactically, this is first-order logic over a relational signature $V$ augmented with an additional symbol $<$, with the additional semantic requirement that the result of $Q$ is the same whenever $<$ is interpreted by a linear order on the domain of the finite structure, regardless of how the elements are ordered.
 For more on the expressiveness of order-invariant FO on finite models, see \cite{nicoleorderinvariant}.

 Thus Theorem \ref{thm:bbiso} and known limitations of FO on finite structures imply the following:

 \begin{corollary} In an NIP theory any isomorphism-invariant $L_V$ sentence is expressible in order-invariant FO over the $V$ vocabulary.
 Hence no $L_P$ sentence can express a property of $|P|$ that holds on infinitely and co-infinitely many cardinalities.
 And no $L \cup \{G\}$ sentence can express that $G$ is connected. \end{corollary}